teuk/mediabot_v3/docs/RELEASING.md

   "$release_version" "$release_ref" "$release_dest"
 ```

+Mediabot 3.5 became stable through the explicit MB727 release decision.
+For a
-Using `3.5` in these preparation examples does not declare it stable.
-The
+later candidate, substituting another version in preparation commands does not declare it stable:
-current `README.md`, `CHANGELOG.md` and `VERSION` retain their development
-identity until the final release gate is explicitly accepted.
+the final release gate must still set the exact stable
+`VERSION`, create the matching tag and publish the verified artifacts.

 ## 0. Rehearse the artifacts from the committed candidate